Some businesses grow steadily online. Others publish content for months and see nothing move.

 If several of these apply, the problem is strategic, not a matter of volume.
 Publishing more articles without fixing the underlying approach will not move the needle.

+Random content production is expensive.
+Not just in time, but in the opportunities it destroys.
 Without keyword research, content rarely ranks.
 Without audience research, articles attract visitors who never buy.
 Without a plan tied to business goals, effort gets scattered across topics that generate traffic but no revenue.

 The real costs include: